2023 Solar Incentives Guide for Coventry, CT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement in place with your Coventry utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you have a net metering agreement with your Coventry utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.

-• Tax Exemptions: These may come in the form of property tax exemptions, which allow you to ignore the value added by your solar panels when paying taxes on your house.
-You could also look for exemptions on sales tax at the time of purchase.
+• Tax Exemptions: These could come in the form of property tax exemptions, which would allow you to ignore the value added by your solar panels when paying property tax on your house.
+You may also qualify for an exemption on sales tax at the time of purchase.

 Best Regional Coverage